botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## Password Refresh CSRF

->Refresh password POST request,then change username parameter to administrator while logged in as low priv user, CSRF where token is not tied to user session.
+>Refresh password POST request, then change username parameter to administrator while logged in as low priv user, CSRF where token is not tied to user session.

 ```html
 POST /refreshpassword HTTP/1.1